Mohammed-Alrawaf/System-Architecture-Dojo/Executive-Knowledge-Base/Superforecasting-Log.md

 **System 1 vs System 2**

+- **System 1**
+  - fast
-- System 1:
+  - intuitive
-  - fast, intuitive, confident
+  - confident
   - based on experience
-  - can be very wrong
+  - useful, but can be wrong

+- **System 2**
-- System 2:
+  - slower
-  - slow, analytical
+  - analytical
-  - requires effort
+  - effortful
-  - more accurate
+  - more careful

-> System 1 does not say “I don’t know” — it gives an answer anyway.
+> System 1 does not say “I don’t know.”
+> It gives an answer anyway.

 ---

 **Role of Doubt**

+Doubt is not weakness.
-Doubt is not weakness — it is a thinking tool.
+Doubt is a thinking tool.

 Good doubt:
 - questions assumptions